clickrain/EE_Twitter/README.md

 The maximum number of tweets to display.
 Defaults to whatever 20.

+`count`

+The number of tweets to retrieve.
+Defaults to 15

 `twitter_refresh`

 The time, in minutes, between calls to Twitter.
 Between these times, the tag will use the cached value.
 Defaults to 45.